-Liability is restricted to the builder and the claimants would be limited to either the first purchaser of subsequent purchasers.
+Liability is restricted to the builder and the claimants would be limited to either the first purchaser or subsequent purchasers.

 The common law regards individuals as autonomous, able to make their own choices and be held responsible for those choices.

-As long a person is legitimately protecting or perusing his or her social or business interests, the common law will not require that person to be concerned with the effect his or her conduct on the economic interests of other persons.
+As long as a person is legitimately protecting or pursuing his or her social or business interests, the common law will not require that person to be concerned with the effect his or her conduct on the economic interests of other persons.

 And this is so regardless if that person knows his or her actions will cause loss to another person.